 - Golang is feature-rich and relatively functional due to its short compilation time.
 It consists of a collection of libraries and packages to enhance its performance.

-- Since Go is relatively new, it doesn't comprise as many syntax libraries that can reduce coding time.
+- Since Go is relatively new, it doesn't comprise many syntax libraries that can reduce coding time.

-Top companies using Go
+Top Companies Using Go

-- Twitch: Go is employed in heavy-loaded systems of Twitch.
+Go is employed in heavy-loaded systems of Twitch.
 It enables simultaneous streaming of live video and chats.

-- Soundcloud: Soundcloud uses Go with Ruby Rails to conduct real-time static analysis.
+SoundCloud uses Go with Ruby Rails to conduct real-time static analysis.

 Even though Kotlin code cannot be integrated with Java, it can interoperate with Java to produce code that can run on JVM.
-It is a statically-typed language that, despite having been released in 2011, has garnered a large community of developers since Google announced its support for Kotlin in 2017.
+It is a statically typed language that, despite having been released in 2010, has garnered a large community of developers since Google announced its support for Kotlin in 2017.

 - Kotlin is easy to maintain due to its fault-proof nature.